Doraku/DefaultEcs.Analyzer/documentation/index.md

 ---- | --- | --- |
-[DEA0001](DEA0001.md) | SubscribeAttribute used on an invalid method | Runtime Error [DEA0002](DEA0002.md) | WithPredicateAttribute used on an invalid method | Runtime Error
+[DEA0001](DEA0001.md) | SubscribeAttribute used on an invalid method | Runtime Error [DEA0002](DEA0002.md) | WithPredicateAttribute used on an invalid method | Runtime Error [DEA0003](DEA0003.md) | WithPredicateAttribute used on a method which is not a member of DefaultEcs.System.AEntitySystem or DefaultEcs.System.AEntityBufferedSystem | Correctness

 # Diagnostic Suppressors